ClimateCompatibleGrowth/nismod_teaching_kit/docs/lecture_05/Lecture_5.4.md

+---
-**Mini-Lecture 5.4 - A target-driven development vision for a small island context**
+title: Mini-Lecture 5.4 - A target-driven development vision for a small island context
 keywords:
 -   Targets
 -   Development planning
 -   SDGs
 authors:
 -   Dan Adshead
 ---

 This mini-lecture will demonstrate how development targets have been